-Administrative Coordinator (518) 736-4340 Fax: (518) 736-4341 Adult Literacy and Corrections Education provides skill development classes in reading, writing and math skills, High School Equivalency preparation, English as a Second Language, and Integrated English Literacy and Civics Education programs for adult learners.
+Assistant Superintendent for Educational Services (518) 736-4681 Adult Literacy and Corrections Education provides skill development classes in reading, writing and math skills, High School Equivalency preparation, English as a Second Language, and Integrated English Literacy and Civics Education programs for adult learners.
 Learning experiences are provided through in-person classes and distance education programs.
 Instruction includes blended learning environments utilizing digital learning (online) platforms, as well as traditional books and materials.
 Case management supports educational and employment pursuits.
 Incoming students participate in registration, orientation, and assessment prior to placement in the appropriate class.
-Most program costs are covered by state and federal grants; students do not pay tutition cost out-of-pocket.
+Most program costs are covered by state and federal grants; students do not pay tuition cost out-of-pocket.
 All participants need to have or develop education, training and/or employment goals.